Sustainable Transport

 Topic description

 The goal of sustainable transport is to promote better and healthier ways for individuals and communities to meet their travel needs while reducing the negative social, environmental and economic impacts of current mobility practices.
-Making transport systems sustainable is a societal rather than a strictly technical process which depends upon planning, engineering, economics, policy and citizen involvement.
-This MSc theme welcomes any topic related to sustainable transportation, e.g.: urban design for sustainable and active transportation and healthier communities; citizen participation and spatial planning and decision support, integrated urban, regional and intercity land use and (public) transport planning, carbon emissions of transport, automobile dependency, transport equity; mobility as a service, etc. etc.
+Making transport systems sustainable is a societal rather than a strictly technical process which depends upon policy, planning, citizen involvement, engineering and economics .
+This MSc theme welcomes any topic related to sustainable transportation, e.g.: urban design for sustainable and active transportation and healthier communities; citizen participation and spatial planning and decision support, integrated urban and regional land use and (public) transport planning, carbon emissions of transport, automobile dependency, transport equity; mobility as a service, etc. etc.

 Topic objectives and methodology

-The MSc student will need to make use of available literature to develop an appropriate conceptual framework and methodology.
+The MSc student will need to make use of available literature to discuss relevant theories and develop an appropriate conceptual framework and methodology.
 Typically, research will involve primary data collection and spatial and non-spatial analysis.
 Often a mix of qualitative and quantitative methods is used.
-Depending on interest connection to ongoing research projects could be made, but also projects in the students own country are possible.
+Depending on the interest of the student connection to ongoing research projects could be made, but also projects that students develop themselves, e.g. in the students own country, are possible.

 References for further reading